k1tj0ng/CLab-Tue-Group4/README.md

 ### Usage
 To use this module:
 1. Initialise interrupts, clocks and, GPIOs for LEDs output and button input.
-2. Call `button_press` and `enable_interrupt` function to run when button is pressed where it generates an interrupt event.
+2. Call `button_press` and `LEDenableInterrupts` function to run when button is pressed where it generates an interrupt event.
 3. LED will light up when the button is pressed.
 4. Set integer number for delay.
 5. Call `enable_prescalar` function to enable timer 2 interrupt.